Displee/rs-cache-library/README.md

 ## Welcome to Displee's cache library!

 ## About
-An application that is written in Java, used to read and write to the caches of RuneScape2.
+A library written in Java used to read and write to the caches of RuneScape.
-This application is able to read and write to various types of RuneScape2 caches between the revisions 561 and 743.
+This library is able to read and write to various types of RuneScape caches from revision 440 or greater.
-A RuneScape2 cache is built of a 2-level container and in each level 1 container is the actual data of the game stored.
+A RuneScape cache is built of a 2-level container and in each level 1 container is the actual data of the game stored.
 I have named the level 0 container "Index" and the level 1 container "Archive".
 It looks like this.
 - Index (level 0 container)
 	- Archive (level 1 container)
+		- File 1 (data)
-		- File (data)
+		- File 2 (data)
+		- File...

 The containers can contain multiple containers which makes you able to store a great amount of data.
 A file contains useful data like the properties of a certain in-game item, object, image or even model.
-The application is able to read this data, and write manipulated read data to the cache.
+This library is able to read this data, and write manipulated read data to the cache.

 ### Features:
 - XTEA (en/de)cryption.